learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 You may also want to install other services such as `Kiwix <https://www.kiwix.org>`_.
 If you have followed this tutorial, you can install Kiwix alongside Kolibri by downloading the ``kiwix-serve`` package and adding an Nginx configuration similar to :ref:`the one we added for Kolibri <nginx_custom_domain>`.

 Lower capacity hardware like a Raspberry Pi poses a bottle neck, but we recommend that you focus on the strong sides of the platform: It's low-cost and uses little electricity.
 Perhaps you can connect it to solar power?
 Perhaps you can implement a good system for distributing software updates and replacement parts?

-.. tip:: Using a Raspberry Pi is subject to many tips and tricks not described here - please share your performance experiences in the `Community Forums <https://community.learningequality.org/t/microsd-cards-picking-the-right-one-experiences-and-benchmarks/935>`__.